A detailed history of Preston: Part three

 Temple.
 The worth of the aforesaid manor with all outgoings beyond maintenance for the services of

-says that the manor was occupied of the Lord’s fee and he who seized it had occupied it for many
+Langeford, who says that the manor was occupied of the Lord’s fee and he who seized it had

-years after being annulled by the Templars.
-The rent of the same – 27 marks.’
+occupied it for many years after being annulled by the Templars.
+The rent – twenty-seven marks.’

 During this period the Hospitallers became owners of property by virtue of a statute of 1324.
 As they

-so much land, in effect the two Orders were merged, despite the fact that the Knights Templar had
+had so much land, in effect the two Orders were merged, despite the fact that the Knights Templar

-fallen from grace.
+had fallen from grace.
 The Hospitallers continued to fight Muslims in the Middle East and the line of

-battlefronts ebbed and flowed - but the cost of warfare escalated as innovations were introduced -
+battle-fronts ebbed and flowed - but the cost of warfare escalated as innovations were introduced -

-the debts and obligations of their predecessors.
+debts and obligations of their predecessors.
 However, as we will see, although owning Temple

 Dinsley, the Hospitallers let the estate to a succession of tenants and the holding of religious services